19 Countries With The Cleanest Tap Water To Drink

 Most of it has to do with the strict guidelines for establishing drinking water requirements for all private and commercial companies.

 The tap water in Sweden is perfectly safe to drink, sometimes even more than the 'bottled water'.
 The water quality is considered to be great, with almost no bacteria, especially in the cities.
 Around the natural spots and mountain resorts, the tap water is slightly salty to taste since it is rich with minerals but is perfectly safe to drink.

 A proof of this is that the drinking water in Stockholm, Sweden, received the Certification of Quality by the International Organization for Standardization (ISO) in March 2017.

 13. United Kingdom

-The country makes sure that they only implement their water production from the standards that are based on EU drinking water directive and on the advice of World Health Organization too.
+The country makes sure that they only implement their water production from the standards that are based on the EU drinking water directive and on the advice of the World Health Organization too.

 Check Out: Best small towns in Italy

 PC: Kevin Poh/Flickr

 Apart from being one of the most beautiful countries in the world, Austria is also on the list as one of the countries with the cleanest tap water in the world.
 The government here runs a strong formulated Austrian Water Act to protect its water resources.